-We have a Safeguarding Children Policy and related policies and procedures in place to ensure that all staff (including supply staff, volunteers and governors) are aware of their responsibilities, the Head of Children’s Services is Catriona Eadie.
-Parents and carers are welcome to read our full Safeguarding Policy which can be found below.
+We have a Safeguarding Children Policy and related policies and procedures in place to ensure that all staff (including supply staff, volunteers and Governors) are aware of their responsibilities.
+Our Head of Children’s Services is Mrs. Catriona Eadie.
+Our full Safeguarding Children Policy can be found below.

 Safeguarding Children Policy

 Hillingdon: 01895 556633

 01753 690456 / 07885 828387

 In line with the Governments Prevent guidelines, we confirm that Langley Hall Primary Academy will make every effort to establish the backgrounds and intentions of anyone hiring our premises.
 This is to confirm that no extremist activity will take place during the hire of the premises.